preetitibrewala/gittraining_example_20160323/restaurant.md

-My favorite restarant is PFChang's
+My favorite restarant is PFChang's in Fremont